 I assume you are referring to rules regarding modification of child support.
 Child support can be modified when a party can demonstrate a significant change in circumstances.
 The statutes provide that there is a significant change in circumstances when the amount of child support has changed by...Read more »

-Ex's wife put a restraining order against me in tx stating i cant even go to my kids schools they all live in NM and i have joint legal custody thru NM courts i have court on the 14th need legal help or advise please i just beat a case recently in nm falsly accused of something i didnt do by my ex...
+Ex's wife put a restraining order against me in tx stating i cant even go to my kids schools they all live in NM and i have joint legal custody thru NM courts i have court on the 14th need legal help or advise please i just beat a case recently in nm falsly accused of something i didnt do by...
 Read more »

 If the New Mexico Court had jurisdiction to issue a custody order in the past and at least one of the parents or the children continues to live in New Mexico, the New Mexico Court rather than a Texas Court would have continuing jurisdiction to modify that custody order.
 Child custody jurisdiction...Read more »